-Dentures are artificial teeth that serve as a replacement for missing teeth.
+Dentures or partials are artificial teeth that serve as a replacement for missing teeth.
 If a patient loses all or some of his teeth, dentures efficiently restore a person’s smile and confidence.
 They can be inserted and removed as and when a patient pleases.

 Types of Dentures

 The number of missing teeth determines the type of denture you should be using.
 The types of dentures are as follows:

 When a patient has lost all his natural teeth or has heavily damaged teeth that cannot be saved, full dentures are used.
 Full dentures are a pair of a gum-colored acrylic base to which artificial teeth are attached.
 They replace both the upper and the lower arch completely and are held in place by a dental adhesive or the natural suction force.

 After extracting all your teeth, the mouth is left to heal for a few months.
 During the healing period, your jaw and muscles shrink.
 The final denture is placed in the mouth after the jaw has completely healed and has undergone shrinkage and narrowing.
 This avoids realignments.

 In some cases, your dentist may provide you with immediate dentures.
 Immediate full dentures are installed in the mouth right after the tooth extraction procedure.
 This prevents you from staying teeth-less and the functionality of your mouth is restored right away.
 However, immediate dentures require constant realignments.